He Married Rich, But Chose To Be A Carpenter

 Later, needing a coffee table for his home, he put together a rudimentary one using the leftover plywood.
 Immediately upon completion of his second project, he realised that he was addicted to building and the accompanying feelings of accomplishment.

-Equal parts supportive of her husband’s creative pursuits and fearful of him decapitating himself with a motorised saw that was prone to kickback, Lovely bought him a bunch of proper tools that Christmas.
+Equal parts supportive of her husband’s creative pursuits and fearful of him decapitating himself with a motorised saw that was prone to kickback, she bought him a bunch of proper tools that Christmas.

 Not one to readily admit defeat, he would salvage whatever he could and start all over again.

-One such evening, he decided to challenge himself with a more sophisticated project.
-Only there was a one big problem: his progress had plateaued.
+One such evening, he challenged himself with a more sophisticated project.
+Only there was one big problem: his progress had plateaued.

 “There’s really only so much you can learn from watching videos on a computer screen.
 There was so much I didn’t know.
-I wanted to learn and the best way I knew how was to see for myself.”
+I wanted to learn, and the best way I knew how to do it was to see for myself.”

 Ram did his research and began making trips to Sungei Kadut, the Mecca for local woodworkers, after school.